msu/mtmc/docs/MTMC_ASSEMBLY.md

 ### What does MTMC stand for?

-*Montana Microcomputer* - named after Montana State University where it was conceived and developed.
+*Montana State Minicomputer* - named after Montana State University where it was conceived and developed. *MT* is the two-letter abbreviation for "Montana" while *MC* is short for "Mini Computer*.

+"Mini Computers" were systems like the PDP-11 that fit within a single rack rather than a full room like a Mainframe Computer.
+These ultimately gave way to "Micro Computers" which were home computers like the Commodore 64 and the IBM PC.

 ### What does the 16 in MTMC-16 stand for?